CA-APM/ca-apm-example-webservice/README.md

 # Installation Instructions
-How to install the field pack.
+How to install the extension.

 ## Prerequisites
-None.
+Maven 3.2.5

 ## Dependencies
-Apache Axis 1.4.
+* Apache Axis 1.4.
+* `com.wily.apm.webservices_<version>.jar` which can be found `&lt;EM_HOME&gt;/product/enterprisemanager/plugins`.
+Best to add the whole directory to the classpath.

 ## Installation
 Run `mvn install`

 ## Configuration
-Change the URL in `ca/apm/introscope/webservices/ClientTest.java` to point to your EM.
+Change the following variables in `ca/apm/introscope/webservices/ClientTest.java` to point to your environment:
+* host: hostname/IP address of your MOM
+* port: webserver port of your MOM (default 8081)
+* protocol: http or https, only tested with http!
+For https you might need to add the certificate of the MOM to the Java keystore.
+* user: APM username
+* pwd: password
+* agents: list of agents that are evaluated against the alerts defined in the Management Modules.
+The web service API does not support querying the threshold values without supplying an agent.
+If the agent does not match an alert for a the Management Module a SOAP fault is generated and thrown in a `RemoteException`.

 # Usage Instructions
 Run `mvn test`.
-The sample test class will print the current live metric data for the metric "Enterprise Manager:Overall Capacity (%)".
+The sample test class will run two test cases:
+* it will print the current live metric data for the metric "Enterprise Manager:Overall Capacity (%)"
+* it will print all Management Modules and if an agent matches an alert the following information for that agent/alert combination: Management Module/Alert/Agent: warning threshold, critical threshold, active, status (0 - no data, 1 - OK, 2, - warning/caution, 3 - critical/danger)

 ## Next steps
 I created these classes by downloading the WSDL from (http://<em_host>:8081/introscope-web-services/services/MetricsDataService?wsdl) and generating an Axis client with Eclipse.
 Starting from this example you can